 Another display of fantastic camera work came from the basement scene – admittedly the film isn’t scary in the slightest but the POV torch is simply ‘shit your pants territory’, the suspense of waiting for something to jump out was really quite tense – although the mothers stupidity didn’t go unnoticed……..she hears a scream upstairs so heads to the basement?!

 The killer himself does play a good role overall, no dialogue is used more a feral array of noises and barks which become apparent as the plot is explained.
-For me the mask was just a bit too goofy – it’s nice to see a new take on the ‘masked’ killer but visibly seemed too prop like, maybe it needed to show signs of decay.....perhaps maggot ridden?
+For me the mask was just a bit too goofy – it’s nice to see a new take on the ‘masked’ killer but visibly seemed too prop like, maybe it needed to show signs of decay…..perhaps it could have been maggot ridden?
 It just resembled something a bit too clean to be as effective as intended.

 The first apparent disappointment is the gore – for a slasher homage a prime fundamental would be high death toll and gory/creative scenes.
 In terms of physical effects there’s not actually that much on offer, it seems that the emphasis is on the gory makeup and ‘after’ effects of wounds, I mean you can see what is happening to the victims but never really SEE what is happening until the very end where there are practical effects up close.
 It does become a little frustrating when the film as a whole displays a fair amount of blood just not enough in the gore department!

 Pitchfork is a wide mix of sub-genres, unmistakably it’s a slasher but there are moments of horror comedy and towards the end what comes off as torture porn.
 Essentially it’s a ‘serious’ slasher which is why the moments of comedy don’t quite work for me – the scene where the son has a standoff with the killer and whilst gesturing in an awkward pose says “let’s go mother fucker” draws back from the overall impression of the film.